 Flood risk is worked out on the back of a flood risk assessment.
 The risk assessment is used to highlight the likelihood of a flood in an area.
 For example, low-risk flood areas or flood zone 1 are highly unlikely to flood.
 Whereas high-risk areas like Flood Zone 3b are very likely to have one.

-You can prepare you and your family by signing up to receive flood warnings here and it’s also important to create a personal flood plan.
-Doing this will ensure you are prepared and ready in case of an emergency.
+It’s important to know the likelihood of a flood in your area you can prepare.
+Prepare you and your family by signing up to receive flood warnings here and it’s also important to create a personal flood plan.
+By doing this you are preparing in case of an emergency.

 Having temporary flood protection equipment available to use is another important step.
 For example; sandbags and flood boards.
 You should also disconnect the likes of dishwashers and washing machines or any equipment that uses water.

 Before entering your home after there has been a flood, you must make sure that it is safe to do so.
-Get a professional out to check whether there has been any damage to any electrical or gas supplies before turning them back on.
-You must also avoid any electrical wires that are exposed.
+Get a professional out to check whether there has been any damage.
+Get them to check any electrical or gas supplies before turning them back on.
+You must also avoid any electrical wires you have left exposed.